Commanding a knowledge of all the key blogging terms is essential if you want to grow a profitable blog.

 30. Blog Feed

-An XML-based file where the blog hosting software you're using stores a machine-readable version of the blog post in either an RSS or Atom structured XML format, for it to get syndicated (for further distribution throughout the Internet).
+An XML-based file where the monthly hosting software you’re using to get your blog online stores a machine-readable version of the blog post in either an RSS or Atom structured XML format, for it to get syndicated (for further distribution throughout the Internet).
 For bloggers, the easiest way of adding a feed to a page, is with the use of a feed widget.
 Check out my list of the best blogging tools for recommendations on the right tool.

 31. Blog Hopping